manics/action-k3s-helm/README.md

   The `KUBECONFIG` environment variable is also set by this action but may be removed in a future breaking release.
 - `k3s-version`: Installed k3s version, such as v1.29.0+k3s1
 - `k8s-version`: Installed k8s version, such as v1.29.0
-- `calico-version`: Installed calico version, such as v3.27.0
 - `helm-version`: Installed helm version, such as v3.13.0

 ## Example